sgoudie77/Restaurant-Site/readme.md

 1. Clone this repo to your computer.
 2. Unzip the file into a new folder.
 3. To change to the menu items, open the index.html file and rename the links in lines 21-27.
-4. To change the background color of the menu, open the style.css file and change background: _grey_ on line 29 to a different color.

 #### Acknowledgements: